refuel-ai/autolabel/docs/modules.md

 # Modules

-On this page, we will talk about the different pages that exist in AutoLabel.
+On this page, we will talk about the different pages that exist in Autolabel.
 We will first discuss the overview of a module and then go into the different subheadings, expanding and giving some examples for each.

 ## Prompts